ABI-Tutorials/ABI-MappingTools-Documentation-Template/README.rst

     rm docs/README.rst

-#. edit the docs/index.rst file, and replace the 'XXXXXXXX' text with an appropriate name.
+#. edit the docs/index.rst file, and replace the 'XXXXXXXX' text with an appropriate name for the project.
+#. edit the docs/conf.py file, and replace the 'XXXXXXXX' text with an appropriate name for the project, replace 'YYYY' with the copyright year, and possibly change the author.
 #. stage and commit the new documentation files::

     git add docs/